-We all know that the GMAT essay is scored separately and that the schools don’t care as much about the essay score.
-We also know we have to write the essays first thing, before we get to the more important Quant and Verbal sections (or even IR), so we don’t want to use up too much brain-power on the essay.
-Still, we can’t just bomb this section; the schools do care about the essay somewhat.
-So how do we do a good enough job without expending so much energy that we’re negatively affected during the multiple-choice portion of the test?
+We all know that the GMAT essay is scored separately and that the schools do not care as much about the essay score.
+We also know we have to write the essays first thing, before we get to the more important Quant and Verbal sections (or even Integrated Reasoning), so we do not want to use up too much brainpower on the essay.
+Still, we cannot just bomb this section; the schools do care about the essay somewhat.
+So how do we do a good enough job without expending so much energy that we are negatively affected during the multiple-choice portion of the test?

 - how many paragraphs to use

 - the primary purpose of each of those paragraphs